 As busy as he was, he kept his word.
 Jack caught the next flight to his hometown.
 Mr. Belser's funeral was small and uneventful.
 He had no children of his own, and most of his relatives had passed away.

-The night before he had to return home, Jack and his Mom stopped by to see the old house next door one more time.
+The night before he returned home, Jack and his Mom stopped by to see the old house next door again.

 Standing in the doorway, Jack paused for a moment.
 It was like crossing over into another dimension, a leap through space and time.